kremelkeyz/alx-pre_course/README.md

 My second directory created

-Updated this reademe from github graphially
+Created this line from github web.